-For example, Psalm 14, I used to wonder what it meant when it says in the above passage, “They have all turned aside.
+For example, in Psalm 14, I used to wonder what was meant when it says in the above passage, “They have all turned aside.
 Together they have become corrupt.
 There is no one who does good, not even one.”

 The last paragraph is especially gripping to me: “Oh, that the salvation of Israel would come out of Zion!
 When the LORD restores His captive people…”